Workers’ Comp

 For example, an employee who is driving a delivery truck is injured when an individual runs a red light and causes a wreck.
 The delivery driver is entitled to workers’ compensation benefits and he/she could pursue a personal injury claim against the negligent driver.

-Like in the example above, there would need to be some evidence that a third party was involved in causing your accident and resulting injury.
+Like in the example above, there would need to be some evidence that a third party caused your accident and resulting injury.

 The third party cannot be your employer.
-Other examples beyond the car wreck above could include the manufacturer of faulty equipment or workers visiting an offsite facility and being injured as a result of that facility’s negligence.
-If there is a third party that caused your accident, you may be able to file both a personal injury lawsuit and a workers’ compensation claim.
-Even if you think a third party claim might be a possibility, make sure to tell your lawyer.
+Other examples beyond the car wreck above could include the manufacturer of faulty equipment or workers visiting an offsite facility and being injured due to that facility’s negligence.
+If a third party caused your accident, you may be able to file both a personal injury lawsuit and a workers’ compensation claim.
+Even if you think a third-party claim might be a possibility, make sure to tell your lawyer.
 An experienced attorney will be able to guide you through this complicated process.

 Examples of personal injury/workers’ compensation cases include:

-• Electrocutions – This type of accident is often specific to people who work with the installation and maintenance of cable, lighting, internet, and other people who may encounter electricity from exposed high-voltage wires.
+• Electrocutions—This type of accident is often specific to people who work with the installation and maintenance of cable, lighting, and the internet and who may encounter electricity from exposed high-voltage wires.

 • Products or machinery that is faulty or defective